18+

 Who is Spain's penalty taker?

-Mikel Oyarzabal is our current Spain penalty taker call, with Ferran Torres next in line if the order changes.
+Mikel Oyarzabal is our current Spain penalty taker call, with Lamine Yamal next in line if the order changes.

 If you searched for Spain penalty taker, the hierarchy at the top is the quickest answer we are willing to publish right now.
 The evidence trail underneath shows why that order makes the cut.